- Grief affects everyone differently and can take months or years to make peace with

-Losing a partner can have a very serious effect on elderly people’s mental and physical health
+- Losing a partner can have a very serious effect on an elderly person’s mental and physical health

 You and your partner may have already started discussing the potential of one of you no longer being around anymore.

 Or your partner may be having more and more health complications, which is alerting you to the fact that your spouse may not be around for much longer.

 While nothing can really prepare you for the grief that arrives after a loved one passes away, it’s important to know that everyone deals with grief differently and there is no right or wrong way to show grief.

 How does grief affect an older person?

 You have likely celebrated numerous anniversaries and special moments together with your partner.
 So when suddenly that special person is no longer there, it can leave you feeling empty and lost.

 Lead Clinical Adviser at BeyondBlue, Dr Grant Blashki, says, “Grief is a natural response to loss and can go for weeks, months or even years and everyone will respond differently.

 “Grief can leave people feeling a range of emotions – sad, angry, anxious, shocked, regretful, relieved, overwhelmed, isolated, irritable or numb.